Support

 Blacklists

-We use the Open Relay Database to filter all incoming emails.
+We use The Spam and Open Relay Blocking System (SORBS) to filter all incoming emails.
 An open relay is a mailserver on the Internet that will allow anybody in the world to send mail to anyone else in the world using it.
-This is completely unnecessary; all mail should be sent out via your ISPs mail relay.
+This is completely unnecessary; all mail should be sent out via your ISP's mail relay.
 Therefore all mail will be rejected from mail servers on the Internet that are misconfigured to allow them to propagate spam.
 There is a small chance that this will stop email being sent by valid users of that mail server.
-If this is affecting you, please contact your ISP and refer them to the Open Relay Database web pages.
+If this is affecting you, please contact your ISP and refer them to the SORBS web pages.